 Application, Complete appropriate application and pay for Termination and Complete appropriate application and pay fee.
-Complete appropriate application and pay fee.
 Complete a minimum of one clock hour of suicide awareness and prevention training Withdrawal of (new statutory requirement).
 Application 24:28:04 Application is invalid 365 days after the date of the application if all requirements 24.20.04 have not been met.
 An applicant may submit a written request to withdraw an application for good cause.
-Fees \$35 One Year Out of State Provisional Certificate 24:28:05 \$20 Two Year Alternative Preliminary Certificate \$60 Five Year Initial Certificate \$60 Renewal (includes 5-year teacher, administrator, education specialist, or a temporary renewal certificate for those who allowed their certificate to become invalid) \$25 Initial or Renewal Educator Permit \$25 One Year Alternative Certification Certificate \$35 Adding an endorsement(s) based on state-designated test \$50 Adding an endorsement(s) based on transcript analysis \$25 Duplicate certificate or conversion to professional or advanced certificate not during renewal Teacher \$25 Paper Application (covers administrative processing costs) Initial certification requirements Certificate Requirements Bachelor's degree or higher from a regionally accredited institution of higher 24:28:06 education.
-24.28.00 Complete a teacher education program from a regionally- accredited institution of higher education.
+Fees \$35 One Year Out of State Provisional Certificate 24:28:05 \$20 Two Year Alternative Preliminary Certificate \$60 Five Year Initial Certificate \$60 Renewal (includes 5-year teacher, administrator, education specialist, or a temporary renewal certificate for those who allowed their certificate to become invalid) \$25 Initial or Renewal Educator Permit \$25 One Year Alternative Certification Certificate \$35 Adding an endorsement(s) based on state-designated test \$50 Adding an endorsement(s) based on transcript analysis \$25 Duplicate certificate or conversion to professional or advanced certificate not during renewal \$25 Paper Application (covers administrative processing costs) Teacher Initial certification requirements Certificate · Requirements Bachelor's degree or higher from a regionally accredited institution of higher education.
+24:28:06 24.20.00 Complete a teacher education program from a regionally- accredited institution of higher education. higher education.
 Complete South Dakota Indian Studies.
+Descript a passing source on state designated padagagutest.
 Receive a passing score on state-designated pedagogy test.
-Provide written recommendation from a regionally accredited institution of higher education verifying program completion.
+Provide written recognized the provided in stitution of higher Provide written recommendation from a regionally accredited institution of higher adjustion verifying program completion. education verifying program completion.
 Applicants from a foreign country must provide a transcript evaluation completed by an approved agency.
 Staff employed as an instructor at a university or postsecondary technical institute is exempt from the requirement of holding a teaching certificate when teaching dual credit courses.
 Certificate Levels Professional - new teacher.
 Advanced - 5 or more years of teaching experience and an advanced degree in an education-related field or national board certification.
 Length of Certificate Five year certificate.
-Preparation Types Early Childhood Preparation (Birth - grade 3).
-Elementary Preparation (K - grade 8).
-Secondary Preparation (Grades 5-12).
+Proposition Types Preparation Types Early Childhood Preparation (Birth - grade 3).
+Slamentary Propagation (K., grade 3).
+The start of the Elementary Preparation (K - grade 8).
+Secondary Preparation (Grades 5.13) Secondary Preparation (Grades 5-12).
+Covery and Tackgride Education Preparation (grades 7-12).
 Career and Technical Education Preparation (grades 7-12).
-K-12 Preparation (K-12 areas such as music, art, health, etc.) Early Childhood SPED Preparation (Birth - grade 3 SPED setting).
-K-12 SPED (may teach in K-12 special education setting).
+K 12 Programming (K 12 programming and baseline at a least the set a).
+K-12 Preparation (K-12 areas such as music, art, health, etc.) Control of the control Early Childhood SPED Preparation (Birth - grade 3 SPED setting).
+12 SPED ( K-12 SPED (may teach in K-12 special education setting).
 Removing K-8 Special Education.
 Middle level preparation will no longer be required.